 East Metro Bus: A school bus will transport adventurers from Carver Elementary School at 2680 Upper Afton Rd, Maplewood to Tony Schmidt Regional Park on the weeks indicated.

 The FIVE Bands

 The staff in all five bands are equally experienced and fun-loving.
 They are artists, teachers and fantasy enthusiasts of the highest order, all are masters of art, performance or fantasy lore.
 We've balanced their strengths and interests in each band to bring you all the competitive games, cooperative free role playing and creative open building that you have come to expect from Adventures in Cardboard!

 All locations are chosen for natural beauty, tranquility and options for creative outdoor play.

 - dramatic rocky castle crests

 Caponi Art Park, Eagan

 - 60 acres of rolling wooded hills

-- dramatic glacial-shaped topographic for maximum strategic impact in games
+- glacial-shaped topographic for maximum strategic impact in games

 - huge amphitheatre-shaped hills and valleys